kabaddiPy/kabaddiPy/docs/index.md

 This documentation covers the main functions of the `KabaddiDataAggregator` class that return useful data for Kabaddi statistics and information.

+{: .warning }
-**Note**: This documentation is actively being developed alongwith the API.
+> This documentation is actively being developed alongwith the API.

 ## Table of Contents